-The SX1231H employs an advanced power supply scheme, which provides stable operating characteristics over the full temperature and voltage range of operation.
-This includes the full output power of +20dBm maintained from 2.4 to 3.6V.
+The SX1239 employs an advanced power supply scheme, which provides stable operating characteristics over the full temperature and voltage range of operation.

-The SX1231H can be powered from any low-noise voltage source via pins VBAT1 and VBAT2.
-Decoupling capacitors should be connected, as suggested in the reference design, on VR\PA, VR\DIG and VR\ANA pins to ensure a correct operation of the built-in voltage regulators.
+The SX1239 can be powered from any low-noise voltage source via pins VBAT1 and VBAT2.
+Decoupling capacitors should be connected, as suggested in the reference design on VR\DIG and VR\ANA pins to ensure a correct operation of the built-in voltage regulators.